mckennapsean/ray-tracer/README.md

 The main file (*ray-tracer.cpp*) must be compiled using C++11, since it uses threading.
 There is a *run* script developed for Mac to assist with compiling.

+When run, the program will create binary PPM image files in the *images/* folder, which can then be converted to other image formats.

 The provided script takes an integer parameter to compile, run, and convert images for the user.

     ./run 0    # cleanup